missmadelena1/MadsProgramming/README.md

 Summarize the project and what problem it was solving.
 Project Two required me to create code that inputs and outputs user's interest rates based on monthly or no monthly deposits.
 I was to create a code that printed the monthly interest rate calaulations with and without monthly initial deposits from the user/customer.
+The user has to enter the value of their monthly deposit amounts and the code will calculate their interest rates off that number.

 What did you do particularly well?
 What I did well in this project was taking my time in addressing the code as far as the print statement and the calculations went.